ossf/package-analysis/README.md

 # Package Analysis

 The Package Analysis project contains components that analyze the capabilities of packages available on open source repositories.
-The componenets partiularly look for behaviors that indicate malicious software:
+The components partiularly look for behaviors that indicate malicious software:

 - What files do they access?
 - What addresses do they connect to?